Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

-## OpenShift 3.11 automated install solution across Azure fabrics
+## OpenShift 3.11 automated install solution across Azure fabrics (preview)

 This install is a secure deployment of RedHat OpenShift on Azure.
 The deployment is unique as its automated and has hardening baked-in.